 Final bonus means the "terminal dividend" in your policy.
 When your policy terminates, we expect to pay you an additional bonus, such that you can receive your fair share of the participating fund.
-However, if the sum of your guarantees, the regular bonus and the accumulated annual dividends and cash coupons exceeds your fair share, we may not pay the final bonus.
+However, if the sum of your guarantees, regular bonus and the value of accumulation account exceeds your fair share, we may not pay the final bonus.